A Wrestling Game Has Downloadable Content That Doesn’t Rip You Off Like Capcom DoesBy ThatDamnDoubleC · · Leave a Comment

 COMMERCIAL: The most awesome thing you will see.

 During the roster reveal event for WWE ’13 before SummerSlam.
 They announced that AJ Lee, and Damien Sandow, would be DLC for WWE ’13.
 Although they showed no in-game footage at the time, it shows that they video game version of themselves was pretty much ready to go, and could indeed be included in the game if they chose to.
 However, they are not and are indeed included in the three DLC packages, but not where you’d think they’d be.
+I personally think that this is the reason for the strive within the gaming community and is the driving force behind all these roblox hacks that we see popping up.
 For you see, AJ Lee is set to be released in the month of December, one month and a few days (depending where in the world you are Carmen Sandiego) after the release of the game.
 As for Sandow, well his character won’t be available until January 2013.
 So why announce them at the roster reveal, as DLC, if they are not going to be playable until at the earliest a month after game release.
 Why not just put them on the disc, as playable characters.
 Or, just don’t announce them all until the rest of the DLC is announced.
 Speaking of which..

 Why have they announced DLC before the game has even hit shelves?
 This further shows that all DLC content, is actually on the disc, but game companies delay it, to attempt to squeeze every last cent out of you as possible, by adding DLC later on.
 The first set of DLC to be released, entitled the ‘Attitude Era’ Superstars Pack, and includes Rikishi, Scotty 2 Hotty and Grandmaster Sexay of the faction ‘Too Cool’, Gangrel from the Brood and Val Venis.
 These characters, as well as an accelerator boost, which allows you to edit attributes, is available as DLC, on release day.
 THQ did the same thing last year by having the likes of Jim Ross, Jerry Lawler and Michael Cole as Day One DLC for WWE ’12, so this isn’t the first time it’s happened, but to charge people any amount, for content that should be on the disc but isn’t, and release it as DLC on Day One is beyond a joke.
 Why not just put the content on the disc?
 Why make people, who have already spent funds on buying your game in the first place, spend more money for content, which could quite easily be on the disc, thus saving the consumer money, and making it more likely to buy more from your company?
 It’s nothing but greed on the developer’s part, and it’s a disgrace that developers do that.
 But, as is said by some people..
 Money makes the world go ’round.